 During the twentieth century, the whole SIR system in terms of native vegetation habitat tipped and many species became extinct following widespread clearing for agriculture.
-More than 97 per cent of plains grassy woodland on private land was cleared (GBCMA, 2003, p.
-48)35.
+More than 97 per cent of plains grassy woodland on private land was cleared.

-Remaining native vegetation on private land is largely fragmented and often lacks the shrubs, ground layer, fallen logs and other habitat elements for hosting diverse flora and fauna36.
+Remaining native vegetation on private land is largely fragmented and often lacks the shrubs, ground layer, fallen logs and other habitat elements for hosting diverse flora and fauna.